Kubernetes 101: A comprehensive guide

 How to create a Kubernetes cluster

 A Kubernetes cluster can be created locally or in a cloud environment.
 To create a cluster locally on your PC, you can use Minikube.
-You need to install the kubectl command line tool for running commands.
-After installing Minikube from the official minikube documentation page, use the minikube start
+You need to install the kubectl command-line tool for running commands.
+After installing Minikube from the official minikube documentation page, use the minikube start command to start the cluster.

 You can also create a cluster through the Civo Command Line Interface (CLI) and by configuring the Civo Terraform provider.
-Refer to the Civo official documentation to get a detailed overview of creating a cluster with the help of the Civo dashboard, CLI, or terraform.
+Refer to the Civo official documentation to get a detailed overview of creating a cluster with the help of the Civo dashboard, CLI, or Terraform.

 How to deploy applications using Kubernetes